Marina Abramović: Works with Ulay (Uwe Laysiepen)

 Between 1981 and 1987, the pair performed Nightsea Crossing in twenty-two performances.
 They sat silently across from each other in chairs for seven hours a day.

 In 1988, after several years of tense relations, Abramović and Ulay decided to make a spiritual journey that would end their relationship.
 They each walked the Great Wall of China, in a piece called Lovers, starting from the two opposite ends and meeting in the middle.
 As Abramović described it: "That walk became a complete personal drama.
 Ulay started from the Gobi Desert and I from the Yellow Sea.
 After each of us walked 2500 km, we met in the middle and said good-bye."
 She has said that she conceived this walk in a dream, and it provided what she thought was an appropriate, romantic ending to a relationship full of mysticism, energy, and attraction.
 She later described the process: "We needed a certain form of ending, after this huge distance walking towards each other.
 It is very human.
 It is in a way more dramatic, more like a film ending ...
 Because in the end, you are really alone, whatever you do."
 She reported that during her walk she was reinterpreting her connection to the physical world and to nature.
-She felt that the metals in the ground influenced her mood and state of being; she also pondered the Chinese myths in which the Great Wall has been described as a "dragon of energy."
-It took the couple eight years to acquire permission from the Chinese government to perform the work, by the time of which their relationship had completely dissolved.
+She felt that the metals in the ground influenced her mood and state of being; she also pondered the Chinese myths in which the Great Wall has been described as a "dragon of energy".
+It took the couple eight years to acquire permission from the Chinese government to perform the work, by which time their relationship had completely dissolved.

 At her 2010 MoMA retrospective, Abramović performed The Artist Is Present, in which she shared a period of silence with each stranger who sat in front of her.
 Although "they met and talked the morning of the opening", Abramović had a deeply emotional reaction to Ulay when he arrived at her performance, reaching out to him across the table between them; the video of the event went viral.

-In November 2015, Ulay took Abramović to court, claiming she had paid him insufficient royalties according to the terms of a 1999 contract covering sales of their joint works and a year later, in September 2016, Abramović was order to pay Ulay €250,000.
+In November 2015, Ulay took Abramović to court, claiming she had paid him insufficient royalties according to the terms of a 1999 contract covering sales of their joint works and a year later, in September 2016, Abramović was ordered to pay Ulay €250,000.
 In its ruling, the court in Amsterdam found that Ulay was entitled to royalties of 20% net on the sales of their works, as specified in the original 1999 contract, and ordered Abramović to backdate royalties of more than €250,000, as well as more than €23,000 in legal costs.
-Additionally, she was ordered to provide full accreditation to joint works listed as by "Ulay/Abramović" covering the period from 1976 to 1980, and "Abramović/Ulay" for those from 1981 to 1988.
+Additionally, she was ordered to credit all works created between 1976 and 1980 as "Ulay/Abramović" and all works created between 1981 and 1988 as "Abramović/Ulay".